 - Two one-axis game units were included with the computer.

-It wasn’t a hobbiest conputer.
-It was very expensive for home users – 3,900 rubles, which is more than a half of a “LADA” car price in the Soviet Union at that time.
-Usialy it was supplied to schools and organisations where it achieved a lot of fans.
-As for me, the first time I tried Agat-7 was in the second half of 80’s in a computer club in Moscow.
+It wasn’t a hobbyist computer.
+It was costly for home users – 3,900 rubles, which is more than half of a “LADA” car price in the Soviet Union at that time.
+Usually, it was supplied to schools and organisations where it achieved a lot of fans.
+As for me, the first time I tried Agat-7 was in the second half of the 80s in a computer club in Moscow.
 And it was the first computer in my life that I tried.

-Agat-7 had a mother board and extension cards – very similar to modern computers.
-The motherboard has 7 slots numbered from 0 to 6.
-Slot 1 was always occupied by CPU module with 6502 processor and 32Kbytes of RAM.
+Agat-7 had a motherboard and extension cards – very similar to modern computers.
+The motherboard has seven slots numbered from 0 to 6.
+A CPU module always occupied slot 1 with a 6502 processor and 32K bytes of RAM.

-Slot 0 could be used for so called “Cell 121” extension board.
+Slot 0 could be used for the so-called “Cell 121” extension board.
 This board had its own RAM and video adapter with Apple-][+ graphic modes and allowed to launch programs and games from this computer on Agat-7

-140K floppy-drive controller normaly occuoied slot 3, while 840K floppy-drive – slot 5.
+140K floppy-drive controller normally occupied slot 3, while 840K floppy-drive – slot 5.

-Slot 6 was could be used for other extension board.
-For instance, it could be a serial-parallel interface board which allowed the computer to communicate with other devises such as another computer, printer or even a mouse!
+Slot 6 could be used for other extension boards.
+For instance, a serial-parallel interface board could allow the computer to communicate with other devices such as another computer, printer or even a mouse!

-Also, Agat-7 had a speaker and a tape in/out port, which almost never had been used.
+Also, Agat-7 had a speaker and a tape in/out port, which rarely had been used.

 A Bulgarian clone of the 6502 processor (CM630) was most often used in Agat-7.

-But interestingly, there was an early version of the computer that had a CPU module made only on descrete components, which were simulated 6502 CPU!
+But interestingly, there was an early version of the computer with a CPU module made only on discrete components, which were simulated 6502 CPU!
 This “CPU” was 30% slower than 6502 but had some additional instructions.
-It was done because of a shortage in 6502 compatable processors in USSR at that time.
+It was done because of a shortage of 6502 compatible processors in the USSR.

-Opposit to “UT-88”, there were a lot of programs for Agat-7.
+Opposite to “UT-88”, there were a lot of programs for Agat-7.
 Also, some Apple-][ programs were adapted.
 I’m sure that there are a lot of people who would like to try this computer now.
-In case if enough interest to the project is expressed, a kit for DIY will be created.
+If enough interest in the project is expressed, a kit for DIY will be created.

 Some more information about this computer you can find in Wikipedia.

-In the next post we will discuss a concept of the computer, what it will include and what solutions will be used.
-See ya!
+In the next post, we will discuss the concept of the computer, what it will include and what solutions will be used.
+See you!